Autopilot (AIOps Module)

 • All Missing Basic Polling Data*

-Checks that all performance data specified in a device type is being collected from all managed devices of that type.
-The results card displays the number of statistics missing for a failed device.
-To determine which statistics are missing for that device, compare the instances listed on the Performance tab of its Device Dashboard with the pollers listed in its device type.
+If issues are found, the findings card for each failed device shows the number of metrics missing for that device.
+(To determine which statistics are missing for a given device, compare the metrics listed on the Performance tab of its Device Dashboard with the pollers listed in its device type.)

 • Device Type Check*

-Checks that the device type assigned to a monitored device by Netreo matches the device type as reported by SNMP when querying the device.
-Changes the assigned device type for mismatched devices.
+This model checks that the Netreo device type assigned to a managed device matches the device type reported by that device's internal description.

 • Interface Speed Check*

-Checks device interfaces for missing in/out bandwidth speeds.
-If five or more interfaces on a device are missing in or out bandwidth speed data, an exception is output to the Autopilot activity log.
-Netreo will then attempt to determine and set the correct speeds using a combination of SNMP interrogation of the device and its own database information.
+This model checks for network interfaces on managed devices that are missing bandwidth speed values.
+If five or more interfaces on a device are missing in or out bandwidth speed data, an exception is output to the Autopilot Activity Log.

 • Missing Basic Polling Data*